 Your intentions and time management

 Say, for instance, you intend to expand your knowledge or expertise, and you set a goal of learning to play an instrument.
-That is going to require you to schedule time not only for lessons but for practice sessions and should be a daily activity.
+That will require you to schedule time not only for lessons but for practice sessions and should be a daily activity.
 If you are taking a course, you may have summers free, and that will be a great time to plant and tend a garden if that was one of your goals.

 When you manage and set your goals from this perspective, they become your time management blueprint.
 The best part is, you can make adjustments along the way.
 At the end of the year, if you have met even only one of those goals under your intention category, you have been successful.

 Change is not easy.
 The majority of us don’t really like change.
 Our comfort zone is warm and cozy.
-We adhere to the familiar, even when it isn’t working for us because the unknown is, well scary and failure is humiliating.
+We adhere to the familiar, even when it isn’t working for us because the unknown is, well, scary, and failure is humiliating.
 However, please don’t dismiss the effectiveness of small changes.
 They can result in significant improvements in our lives.
 Positive change brings success that is both intoxicating and inspiring.